 - Workaways – Exchange a bed for work with locals or in a community.

 - Camping – camp under the stars on the beaches or in national parks.

-I have to say backpacking Mexico was just so much more than I anticipated it to be.
-I won’t lie, it blew me away, I fell in love with it and it rose to one of my favorite countries I’ve backpacked.
-The three months I spent there, was no where near enough, I feel like I have only scratched the surface; I need to go back and explore and see much more.
+The three months I spent backpacking Mexico, was nowhere near enough, I feel like I have only scratched the surface; I need to go back and explore and see much more.
 I don’t want to make it sound fluffy but I can’t help it, apart from Cancun nothing can put me off backpacking Mexico again.
 Yes, I did get fed up of eating taco’s by the end of the trip but that’s no biggie.
 In my eyes the country is amazing, the people are friendly and welcoming and there is just so much to see and do.

 Mexico was the first stop on my Central America trip, I walked in only being able to say ‘Olla’, ‘Ce, and ‘cepasa’ I left Mexico 3 months later with a general grasp of Latin Spanish.
 I had witnessed some amazing places, discovered so many hidden gems, felt the charm and warmth of incredible people and left with a huge respect for Mexico and Mexicans.

 Would I go back to Mexico?
 Without a shadow of doubt!
 There is so much left to explore.